 Detection and preliminary investigation of a Pass-the-Hash attack

-In this use case, Converged SIEM normalizes the logs and enriches them as the data is received.
+In this use case, Logpoint SIEM normalizes the logs and enriches them as the data is received.
 After analyzing the data, it raises three incidents related to this Pass-the-Hash attack.

 Upon investigation, it’s discovered that the incidents revolve around the user “Kevin Stokes”.